Rafi-Luffy/MyPracticeRepo/README.md

 ---

-## Week 2 – PL/SQL
+## Week 2 – PL/SQL, TDD & Logging Frameworks

 - Learned PL/SQL concepts like block structure, variables, control structures, exceptions, and cursors.
 - Practiced writing procedures, functions, packages, and triggers with hands-on examples for database logic.
+- Understood Test-Driven Development (TDD) and implemented test cases using JUnit.
+- Used Mockito for mocking Spring components and verifying interactions.
+- Explored automation tools like Selenium, TestNG, and Cucumber.
+- Implemented SLF4J for structured logging and learned log levels and appenders.

+---

+## Week 3 – Spring Core, AOP & Spring Boot

+- Built Spring projects using Maven and implemented DI using XML, annotations, and Java config.
+- Applied Spring AOP for cross-cutting concerns like logging using AspectJ.
+- Developed a full-stack Spring Boot CRUD application with REST endpoints and tested with Postman.

 ---